Sarah Vine: Career

-In November 2014, she wrote a column criticising food writer and activist Jack Monroe for mentioning the death of David Cameron's son in 2009 in one of a series of tweets criticising Cameron.
-Vine went on to question Monroe's decision to have a child herself, insinuating that her choice led to her own poverty.
-Monroe condemned the article as 'homophobic, transphobic, deadnaming, ignorant, and generally ghastly lies'.
+In November 2014, she wrote a column criticising food writer and activist Jack Monroe for mentioning the death of David Cameron's son in 2009 in one of a series of tweets criticising Cameron, before questioning Monroe's decision to have a child herself, insinuating that her choice led to her own poverty.

 During the 2015 United Kingdom general election, Vine used her column to criticise Labour Party leader Ed Miliband, his wife and their 'forlorn little kitchen'.
 In the same column, she reported that her own kitchen was '10 years old' and that the 'hob has many knobs missing'.
 Private Eye magazine questioned this as it commented that £7,000 had been spent on the kitchen as part of her husband Michael Gove's MP expenses.
 Vine suggested that this was a 'twisted interpretation'.

 In the 2016 UK referendum on EU membership, she voted for the UK to leave the EU.
 On 28 June, she accidentally sent a private email meant to be read by Gove and his close advisors to a member of the public, who leaked it to the press.
 In the email, Vine had advised her husband not to back Boris Johnson's bid to become leader of the Conservative Party unless 'specific assurances' were given to him.
 Two days later, Johnson unexpectedly dropped out of the 2016 Conservative Party leadership election, after Gove made a surprise bid to become leader.

 Personal life

-Vine married future Conservative MP and Secretary of State for Levelling Up Michael Gove in 2001.
+Vine married future Conservative MP and Secretary of State Michael Gove in 2001.
 They met when she was the arts editor and he was the comments editor at The Times newspaper.
 They have one son and one daughter.
 Vine is the godmother to one of former Prime Minister David Cameron's daughters.

 In May 2020, Vine shared a bookcase picture "as a very special treat for my trolls" which featured a book by the Holocaust denier David Irving, and a copy of The Bell Curve, which controversially claims that intelligence is highly heritable and that median IQ varies among races.

 In July 2021, a joint statement on behalf of Vine and Gove stated: "Michael and Sarah have agreed to separate and they are in the process of finalising their divorce."
 In January 2022, a divorce was granted on the grounds of Gove's unreasonable behaviour.